rexcontrols/REXexamples/Modbus_examples/02_ModbusTCP_Data_Exchange/README.md

 but any of them can be replaced by another device supporting the Modbus TCP protocol.

+## Prerequisities ##
+- RexCore and MbDrv modules must be installed and running on the individual devices to run the examples.

+## Running the examples ##
+- The **exec.mdl* file is the project main file.
+- Open it with RexDraw, compile and download it to the target device.

 ## Modbus registers##

 ### Data out (from the master's point of view) ###